JCash/fontcreator/_sources/download.txt

 - `sphinx <http://sphinx.pocoo.org>`_ (for the documentation)
 - `PySide <http://qt-project.org/wiki/PySideDownloads>`_ (for the Editor)

+- libpng and libglfw (for the demo app)

 .. note:: Note that the PIL package is only necessary if you want to use it for saving
 	to a standard image format (e.g. PNG, TGA etc).
 The examples use PIL.